eguneys/pro/README.md

 Just a demonstration of `foldl` which will be used in later sections.

-Finally there are some utility methods to read boards from a FEN notation, for example this is defined in [steps_util.pl](steps_util.pl).
+Finally there are some utility methods to read boards from a FEN notation, for example this is also defined in [steps_util.pl](steps_util.pl).

 ```pl
 initial_fen("rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR w KQkq - 0 1").